 After that, let’s familiarize yourself with a handstand position.
 Handstand itself is already a challenging movement.
 If you are not used to doing this, it is better that we prioritize SAFETY before progressing to a handstand push-up.

 If you can’t do a handstand, that is totally fine.
-You can check out our fundamental course on Calisthenics Academy.
+You can check out our fundamental course on The Movement Athlete Academy.

 Take the assessment so we can provide you a fully personalised training program professionally and efficiently to help you get where you need to be and to see how you stack up on the road to the handstand and other fundamental calisthenics moves.